-Persons to whom the duties of competence and fitness apply evaluation, must have appropriate comprehensive professional qualifications, knowledge and relevant experience to be able to professionally manage and supervise the Company - both individually and collectively.
-It is also required that their reputation would be perfect.
+The persons to whom the duties of competence and fitness evaluation apply, must have appropriate comprehensive professional qualifications, knowledge and relevant experience to be able to professionally manage and supervise the Company - both individually and collectively.
+It is also required that their reputation be perfect.